alitari/ce-go-template/README.md

    "type":"{{ .type }}" }
 }
 ```
 This transformation keeps all data of the input CloudEvent except the id.
-The id is created through the [sprig function `uuidv4`](http://masterminds.github.io/sprig/uuid.html).
+The id is created with the [sprig function `uuidv4`](http://masterminds.github.io/sprig/uuid.html).

 ### configuration